JoshuaLeeZhang/overdue/README.md

 # Overdue

-**An autonomous academic web agent** that reduces student stress by automating the assignments that are wastes of time.
-It runs in the background: monitoring coursework, reminding you about deadlines, auto-completing busywork, and reviewing your submissions against rubrics so nothing slips.
+**A web agent for academic busywork.** Overdue is an autonomous agent that runs in the browser and on the web: it monitors your coursework, reminds you about deadlines, auto-completes tedious assignments, and reviews your submissions against rubrics so nothing slips.

-Unlike traditional productivity tools that require constant manual checking, Overdue operates **proactively**.
-It functions like a digital executive assistant: it observes incoming academic responsibilities, evaluates urgency and complexity, and organizes work into a clear execution pipeline.
-Let the AI handle the stupid assignments so you can focus on what actually matters.
+The core of this project is building a **real web agent**—software that can navigate learning management systems, interact with course pages, and automate the workflows students repeat every semester.
+Unlike chatbots or static tools, Overdue operates **proactively** in the background: it observes incoming academic responsibilities, evaluates urgency and complexity, and organizes work into a clear execution pipeline.
+Let the agent handle the busywork assignments so you can focus on what actually matters.

 ---

 ## How It Works

+The web agent ingests, plans, and acts on your academic workload:

-1. **Ingest** — Assignment data enters the system via authorized integrations, structured imports, or user-provided inputs.
+1. **Ingest** — Assignment data enters the system via authorized integrations (e.g. LMS access), structured imports, or user-provided inputs.

 2. **Analyze** — A prioritization engine evaluates each task using deadlines, estimated workload, difficulty, and scheduling constraints.